Happiness-in-Danger/Refrigerate_System/README.md

 The open source refrigeration (heat pump) system

-In this project, I will use STM32 + Micropython(maybe need Raspberry PICO) to design.Because I am not an all-round talent.
+In this project, I will use STM32 + Micropython(maybe need Raspberry PICO) to design.
+Because I am not an all-round talent.
 Some work will be done by AI.
 Thanks to ChatGPT(/smile)

 **All codes & Refrigeration designs will be open source!**